GappleBee/company-connect-buster/README.md

 # Installation
-- Go to your (hopefully Chromium-based) browser's extension page
-- Enable developer mode
+- Enable developer mode in your (Chromium-based) browser's extensions page
-- Download the folder as a zip by going to `Code` and `Download ZIP`
+- Download the `company-connect-buster-main.zip` folder and unzip it
-- Unzip this folder
-- Go to your (hopefully Chromium-based) browser's extension page
-- Go to `Load unpacked`
+- `Load unpacked` the unzipped folder in your extensions page
-- Select the unzipped folder (there may be a folder nested inside the one unzipped, make sure you select the folder that contains the files and not just another folder)
-- If you've done this then the extension should be installed locally
+- The extension should now be installed

 # Usage
-- Make sure the extension is enabled and you're logged in to Company Connect
+- Make sure you're logged in to Company Connect
 - Go to any Company Connect page and it will (should) work its magic